LiyunZhang10/alipayMiniProgram/README.md

 # alipayLittleProgram

-Introducing our team of 9 enthusiastic developers from the University of Electronic Science and Technology of China!
+👋Introducing our team of 9 enthusiastic developers from the University of Electronic Science and Technology of China!
 We are thrilled to present our latest project - an Alipay mini-program focused on promoting mental well-being. 😊🌟

 🌈 Welcome to "Mindspace" - a vibrant community dedicated to fostering mental health.
 Our mini-program combines the power of a forum and a wealth of insightful resources to support individuals on their mental wellness journey. 💬💪